SeanEricGrinter/portfolio/Moo/README.txt

 Investigatables:

-Block Theme architechture - literally never heard of it, will need to Google.
+Block Theme architechture - Literally never heard of it, will need to Google.
-Word Press Block Editor - presumably related to Block Theme architechture.
+Word Press Block Editor - Presumably related to Block Theme architechture.
 I will take a look at this after outlining my initial plan.
-HTML, JS, CSS, jQuery, PHP - Literally what I did for 3 years at Yellowfin, easy as.
+HTML, JS, CSS, jQuery, PHP - What I did for 3 and a half years at Yellowfin, easy as.
 PHP I don't heaps of experience in, but syntax aside, programming is programming.
 3rd part APIs - I wrote like half of the Yellowfin REST API, so I think I'm good here.
 Responsive Websites - Seems rather vague.
 I noticed that Moo has what appear to be some sort of microservices implementation on the landing page, maybe this refers to that?
                     - Other than that I can only guess that it means you shouldn't be writing loops in loops in loops, which is just good fundamentals.